Why should I compete in BPC?

 Are graduate students eligible?

-- Yes, graduate students may be on a team as long as 2 team members are full-time WSU undergraduate students.
+- Yes, graduate students may be on a team as long as 1 team member is a full-time WSU undergraduate student.

 How many people can we have on our team?